New South Wales K set: In service

 In mid-2014, K sets were gradually transferred from Hornsby to Flemington resulting in their resumption of service on the Airport, Inner West & South, Bankstown, Carlingford and Olympic Park lines.
 K60 to K86 were previously running these lines, based out of Flemington Depot.
 Prior to 2017, K87–99 continued to run part-time on the T1 North Shore, Northern & Western lines.

 In July 2017, asbestos was found in the circuit breaker panels, which is inside the driver compartment of the K sets, with all withdrawn for inspection for a few weeks.
 All have since returned to service.

 After the introduction of a new timetable in November 2017, all K sets were transferred to Sector 2.

 In late 2017 and early 2018, all K sets and C sets were slightly refurbished with all poles and other safety features repainted yellow.

 In 2019, set K96 was withdrawn from passenger service and had automatic train protection (ATP) equipment installed.
 It conducted ATP testing and it was initially decided that K96 will be retained following the retirement of the rest of the fleet for this purpose.
-However, in 2022, set K96 was made obsolete and was retired and stripped for parts to keep other K sets in service.
+In 2022, set K96 was retired and stripped for parts to keep other K sets in service.

 K sets operate on the following lines: